Tapiola Library Makerspace

 1. Design your object with modeling software or find a ready-made 3D model for printing (usually stl files) from the internet.

-2. When using Ultimaker 3D printers open the 3D model in Cura software on a computer to adjust your print setiings and save the 3D model to an SD card.
+2. When using Ultimaker 3D printers open the 3D model in Cura software on a computer to adjust your print setiings and save the 3D model to an SD card (or memory stick).

-3. Place the SD card to the printer, find the file from the Print menu, and print your model.
+3. Place the SD card (or memory stick) to the printer, find the file from the Print menu, and print your model.

 MiniFactory: The homepage of the manufacturer of 3D printers used in the Tapiola Library Workshop.
 You can find the technical information of the printers from these pages.